VT-Visionarium/garlic/README.md

 # garlic

-A very crude meta software package management system.
+A very crude meta software package management system, or local software build system.
+Mostly bash scripts and some imposed directory structure.

-A repo to track the building of /usr/local on many computers.
+A repo to track the building and installing of software in /usr/local on many computers.
 These computers as used by Dr. Nicholas Polys at Virginia Tech.
+There is even some automation common system administration tasks, i.e. stuff running apt-get and putting in /etc/ for setting up LDAP client authentication.

 Notice: If you see this file in /usr/local/src/ this could be working clone of a git repository, you should see a .git directory here too; run